NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 While some have used multiprocessing, there doesn't seem to have been implementations using graphics processing units (GPU) to achieve massive parallelism locally or distributedly.
 This is where I come in.
 Because the actual computations are solely arithmetic, the reduced capability of GPUs is perfectly fine while the parallelism they offer is very good compared to central processing units (CPU).

-The goal of this work is to provide an implementation of the Parareal Algorithm that can scale as much as it needs to for whatever problem is given to it.
+The goal of this work is to provide an implementation of the PA that can scale as much as it needs to for whatever problem is given to it.
 The only thing that limits its performance is the number of threads able to be running at once.

 = The Parareal Algorithm <sec:parareal>

 Simulating physical processes has traditionally been done sequentially; even during the modern age of hardware supporting parallel execution, using computers to calculate the evolution of physical phenomena has been sequential.
 Why haven't scientists just started doing things in parallel?
 Because of that pesky thing call _causality_; _the ball must go up before it can come down_.
 Because of this temporal dependence (spatial dependence has had its own workarounds such as the Barnes-Hut algorithm @Barnes1986 @Hamada2009), simulation of large-time-scale physics has thus taken a long time to execute.
-The Parareal algorithm (PA), and other parallel-in-time integration algorithms, have been developed in the last few decades to specifically address this issue @parareal_og_2001.
+The PA, and other parallel-in-time integration algorithms, have been developed in the last few decades to specifically address this issue @parareal_og_2001.
-// These paragraphs should be squished together, after the above gets trimmed down Many details and variations of the Parareal algorithm have been investigated to find and address issues such as stability /* #cn */, convergence rates /* #cn */, application to higher-order differential equations /* #cn */.
-The main goal of this investigation is to contribute another variation: an implementation of the Parareal algorithm using methods from high-performance computing.
+// These paragraphs should be squished together, after the above gets trimmed down Many details and variations of the PA have been investigated to find and address issues such as stability /* #cn */, convergence rates /* #cn */, application to higher-order differential equations /* #cn */.
+The main goal of this investigation is to contribute another variation: an implementation of the PA using methods from high-performance computing.

 Before the PA can be implemented using these high-performance methods, the algorithm must be decomposed into its central components.
-The Parareal algorithm begins by partitioning a single IVP into several IVPs on smaller domains via an initial, inaccurate, "root" solution.
+The PA begins by partitioning a single IVP into several IVPs on smaller domains via an initial, inaccurate, "root" solution.
 Then each of the "subproblems" are solved using a sequential, accurate method on different threads at the same time.
 The final data for each of the subsolutions is then combined with the respective data of the root solution to yield a more accurate (i.e. "corrected") root solution.
 This new root solution is then used to repeat the process until convergence.

 The interpretation of the PA in terms of these recursive subproblems makes the algorithm _almost_ embarrassingly parallel; the corrections to the root solution need to be done sequentially.
 In addition to this structure, the algorithms being evaluated in parallel manifestly depend on simple arithmetic; because of this simplicity, the PA is well-suited to be evaluated on the GPU.
 Likewise, distributed methods can be combined with GPU evaluation for further parallelization for either a single model (taking advantaged of the recursive nature of the PA) or a system of models.

-This chapter begins by casting the Parareal Algorithm in a form that is conducive to being scaled.
+This chapter begins by casting the PA in a form that is conducive to being scaled.
 The main idea is to recast the "magical" mechanism of the PA to something that can be executed recursively.
 In other words, the PA takes an IVP and produces a collection of IVPs, which can each be given to another instance of the PA.
 The latter half of of this chapter is devoted to presenting a model for which the scalable version of the PA can be implemented.
 This model includes how the performance of the PA can increased by using a GPU on a single machine, as well as how to build and use a cluster of machines to further increase performance.

 #let tmax = 8
 #let threads = 8